ethosofscience/philosophy-stuttgart/README.md

     2. LICENSE.md (The full license text)
     3. VERSION.md (The current version and description of the versioning scheme of this project)
     4. sketches [Conains sketches, ideas, concepts, …]
+        1. alexandra_struc
+        2. louis_struc
+        3. martin_struc
-        1. concepts.md
+            1. values.md
             2. reasons.md
             3. rules.md
+        4. michale_struc
+        5. simon_struc
     5. controls [The main directory of this project]
     6. contents [Contains the actual contents in LaTeX (sub)files.]
     7. meta [Contains meta information on this project]